foxcube3/Cosine-CLI/README.md

   ./cosine search <query>

 Notes
 - Authentication: cosine.sh does not provide a public programmatic login API.
-The CLI stores a token you provide (e.g., a session or API token) for future use.
-No network authentication flow is performed.
+The CLI supports:
+  - Manual token entry (stored locally), or
+  - Importing your existing authenticated Chrome session cookies for cosine.sh (using github.com/zellyn/kooky).
+- Chrome session import: You must already be logged in to cosine.sh in Chrome on this machine.
+On macOS/Windows/Linux, cookies are decrypted using system facilities supported by kooky.
+If no cookies are found, log in via Chrome first and retry.
 - Dependencies: This CLI executes the external binaries rg (ripgrep) and fzf supplied by their respective repositories:
   - https://github.com/BurntSushi/ripgrep
   - https://github.com/junegunn/fzf